To keep the customers intact in your store, it is important for entrepreneurs to keep looking for better options, to build an extensive marketplace.

 WooCommerce Vendor Subdomain module allows the vendors to have their own subdomain or domain.

-The module creates URLs for each vendor’s page under vendor’s subdomain or domain.
+The module creates URLs for each vendor’s page under the vendor’s subdomain or domain.

-Let’s say your website has domain abc.com which is mapped to some IP address X.X.X.X.
-And this server has a Webserver running whose document root is point to Woocommerce files and directories.
+Let’s say your website has the domain abc.com which is mapped to some IP address X.X.X.X.
+And this server has a Webserver running whose document root is pointed to Woocommerce files and directories.

-So, if you want to allow vendors to have their own subdomain or domain which can be accessed by the customers directly for purchasing products, then follow the steps being mentioned below:
+So, if you want to allow vendors to have their own subdomain or domain that can be accessed by the customers directly for purchasing products, then follow the steps mentioned below:

-Let’s presume you want to facilitate a vendor (with keyword newseller) to use subdomain for its products.
+Let’s presume you want to facilitate a vendor (with the keyword newseller) to use a subdomain for its products.

 1. DNS panel entry: